IBM/vision-tools/edge/docs/installation/inception_internals.md

     ```
     - This will:
       - display the license agreement, which the user must accept to continue
-        > NOTE on Macs, the `locale` command does not provide the locale name, which will cause the license acceptance script to fail.
-This can be worked around by commenting out the line `source $HOST_SERVICE_ROOT/bin/license.sh` in the startedge.sh script.
       - pull the 3 MVIE service images
       - generate certificates for the server
       - initialize the database